The Master Equation in a Bounded Domain with Absorption: Linearized system and differentiability of U with respect to the measure

 Let us underline that $c\in L^1([t_0,T]\times\Omega)\implies \mathrm{div}(c)\in L^1([t_0,T];W^{-1,\infty}(\Omega))$.
-Therefore the well-posedness of the Fokker-Planck equation is included in Proposition \ref{peggiodellagerma}.
+Therefore, the well-posedness of the Fokker-Planck equation is included in Proposition \ref{peggiodellagerma}.

-The following Proposition states existence, uniqueness and regularity for the problem defined by eq. \eqref{linear}.
-The proof relies on results previously obtained for the Fokker-Planck equation, and it proceeds as the Neumann case, see \emph{Propositions 5.8 and 5.11} of \cite{Ricciardi}), therefore we omit it.
+The following Proposition states existence, uniqueness and regularity for the problem defined by Eq. \eqref{linear}.
+The proof relies on results previously obtained for the Fokker-Planck equation, and it proceeds similarly to the Neumann case \cite{Ricciardi}.
+We report it here for the sake of completeness.

 \begin{proposition} Let hypotheses \ref{ipotesi} hold for a certain $0<\alpha<1$, and let $\rho_0\in\mathcal C^{-1}$.
 Then there exists a unique solution $(z,\rho)\in\mathcal{C}^{1,2+\alpha}\times\,\left(\mathcal{C}([0,T];\mathcal{C}^{-(1+\alpha),D}(\Omega))\cap L^1(Q_T)\right)$ for the system \eqref{linear}, satisfying